Dementia Rummaging Behavior – 9 Ways to Manage

 For example, they may not recognize knives as harmful objects and could cut themselves.
 Or they could mistake toxic products like cleaning fluids for normal beverages.

-To keep them safe while they’re rummaging, remove potentially dangerous items and keep them out of sight in secured, locked areas.
+To keep them safe while they’re rummaging, remove potentially dangerous items and store them out of sight in a secured, locked area.

 Spoiled food (or even raw meat) in the refrigerator or cabinets could also be a risk.
-People with dementia might be looking for a snack, but aren’t able to recognize when food isn’t safe to eat.
+People with dementia might be looking for a snack, but they aren’t able to recognize when food is not safe to eat.

-Clear out food as it expires and make it difficult to access raw foods or cook them right away.
+Clear out food as it expires and make it challenging to access raw foods or cook them immediately.

 Your older adult’s rummaging behavior might stress you out because they could lose or destroy valuable items or important papers.

-The best solution is to remove anything of value or importance and lock them safely away.
+The best solution is to remove anything of value or importance and lock it safely away.

 That could include jewelry, legal or financial documents, checkbooks, credit cards, or keys.
 You could even replace some items with fakes so your older adult won’t notice they’re gone.